-10.5.5 Holding Tank
+10.5.4 Holding tanks

-The holding tank must be cleaned or pumped out when it becomes nearly full.
-There are two methods for removing waste from the holding tank, either by pumping overboard in coastal waters, or by dockside pump-out at a waste facility.
+The holding tanks must be cleaned or pumped out when it becomes nearly full.
+There are two methods for removing waste from the holding tanks, either by pumping overboard in coastal waters, or by dockside pump-out at a waste facility.

-10.5.5.1 Overboard Pump-out Operation
+10.5.4.1 Overboard Pump-out Operation

-See the macerator operation guide, Section 10.5.5.2, for instructions on how to pump out the holding tank.
+See the macerator operation guide, Section 10.5.2, for instructions on how to pump out the holding tanks.